 Know Before You Go

 The spy roost is located in an employees only section of the National Park Service structure.
-Ad hoc public access is solely at the discretion of park rangers, so be sure to ask nicely.
+There is no access permitted to the space.